jennib/SerilogTest/README.md

 # SerilogTest

-Very basic WPF app to test out using Serilog
+Very basic WPF app to test Serilog for logging from the program.
+This uses the fantastic Serilog porject https://serilog.net/

 In MainWindows I added a Logger parameter:  public MainWindow(ILogger logger)